jaxrosil/bottelegram/README.md

 !pip install pyautogui
 !pip install pyperclip
 ```
-You can run it directly from jupyter-notebook/collab or your can run it in your terminal by taking of the exclamation points.
+You can run it directly from jupyter-notebook/collab or you can run it in your terminal by taking of the exclamation points.
-It is also important to mention that your computer should preferably be with your IDEL screen open only.
+It is also important to mention your computer should preferably be with your IDEL screen open only.

 Check on a preview of how it works (click on the image):